 In 2017, I admitted that in my early twenties, I used some images by others for my work without their acknowledgment.
-In those years, I composited a handful of my own photographs too.
+In those years prior to 2017, I composited a number of my own photographs too.

-Working within the profession of photojournalism where trust and transparency in shooting and presenting images must be paramount, these past actions breached industry and ethical guidelines.
-I regret the rash and short-sighted choices I made during that troubled period of my life and have no excuses.
+Working within the profession of photojournalism where trust and transparency in shooting and presenting images must be paramount, these past actions breached industry guidelines.
+I regret the short-sighted and troubled choices I made during this period of my life but offer no excuses.

-I sought personal counsel and took time away for serious reflection.
-Today, I strive towards new and honest ways to honour stories that remain untold and deserve attention.
-I remain fiercely committed to constructing worthwhile narratives to share with the world - within the documentary realm and beyond.
+I took time away for reflection, and today, I strive towards new and honest ways to honour stories that are untold and deserve attention.
+I remain fiercely committed to constructing worthwhile narratives to share with the world - whether within the narrative, documentary or commercial realms.

-The overwhelming majority of past projects involved no photographic manipulation and were made with care in collaboration with journalistic institutions.
+The overwhelming majority of my previous works involved no untoward manipulation and were made with care and in collaboration with storytelling institutions and teams.

 All stories, films and images on this site draw from this legitimate body of work.